 Biography

-tania_marmolejo_bioTania Marmolejo Andersson was born in Santo Domingo, Dominican Republic (1975).
-Influenced by her Scandinavian and Caribbean heritage, she studies Graphic Design and Illustration in Norway and returns to the Dominican Republic to study Fine Arts at the Altos de Chavón School of Design.
+Tania Marmolejo Andersson was born in Santo Domingo, Dominican Republic (1975).
+Influenced by her Scandinavian and Caribbean heritage, she studies Graphic Design and Illustration in Norway.
+She returns to the Dominican Republic to study Fine Arts at the Altos de Chavón School of Design.
+She received the Bluhdorn Scholarship in 1998 to continue her studies at Parsons The New School for Design in New York, graduating with a degree in Fine Arts and Illustration in 2000.

 Marmolejo was selected to represent the Dominican Republic with her textile designs at the Fourth and Sixth Ibero-American Design Biennial (BID) in Madrid, Spain, in 2014 and 2018.
 The Bienal Iberoamericana de Diseño (BID), organized by DIMAD every two years at Central de Diseño in Matadero Madrid, is “the foremost gathering point for professionals and institutions of design in Latin America, Spain, and Portugal.”